Dhagash4/auto_navs/README.md

 First you need to change the parameters of foorprint in costmap_commmon_params.yaml.
 Footprint basically is bounding box of the robot as from the top view

-For robot like p3dx you dont need to run arduino.py(i.e no need for step 1 as above) is there is inbuilt controller inside it and publishing the topics just remap the appropriatte topics of move_base.launch.xml
+For robot like p3dx you dont need to run arduino.py(i.e no need for step 1 as above) is there is inbuilt controller inside it and publishing the topics just remap the appropriate topics of move_base.launch.xml